PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/table_recognition.en.md

         --device gpu:0
 ```

 The content of the parameters can refer to the parameter description in [2.2 Python Script Method](#22-python-script-method-integration).
+Supports specifying multiple devices simultaneously for parallel inference.
+For details, please refer to [Pipeline Parallel Inference](../../instructions/parallel_inference.en.md#specifying-multiple-inference-devices).

 After running, the result will be printed to the terminal, as follows: